drduh/YubiKey-Guide/README.md

 1951432704 bytes transferred in 139.125 secs (14026448 bytes/sec)
 ```

-Shut down the computer and disconnect any hard drives and unnecessary peripheral devices.
+Shut down the computer and disconnect internal hard drives and all unnecessary peripheral devices.

 Consider using secure hardware like a ThinkPad X230 running [Coreboot](https://www.coreboot.org/) and cleaned of [Intel ME](https://github.com/corna/me_cleaner).